ozeray/react-tutorial/src/components/use_effect/Notes.md

 # Using useEffect Hook

-In general, useEffect can be used to load some data, update DOM, etc. during component initialization or state changes.
+In general, useEffect hook can be used to fetch data, update DOM, etc. during component initialization or state changes.

 ## No dependency array